hedyhli/outline.nvim/README.md

   providers = {
     priority = { 'lsp', 'coc', 'markdown', 'norg' },
-    lsp = {
+    -- Configuration for each provider (3rd party providers are supported) lsp = {
       -- Lsp client names to ignore
       blacklist_clients = {},
+    },
+    markdown = {
+      -- List of supported ft's to use the markdown provider filetypes = {'markdown'},
     },
   },